makew0rld/amfora/README.md

 ### Binary

 Download a binary from the [releases](https://github.com/makeworld-the-better-one/amfora/releases) page.
 On Unix-based systems you might have to make the file executable with `chmod +x <filename>`.
-You should also move the binary to `/usr/local/bin/`.
+You rename the file to just `amfora` for easy access, and move it to `/usr/local/bin/`.

 On Windows, make sure you click "Advanced > Run anyway" after double-clicking, or something like that.